Streets Alive

 Keen to apply for our next round?

-Stream 2: up to $100,000 Grants
+Stream 2: from $50,000- $100,000 Grants

 Stream 2 offers grants of up to $100,000 to eligible community groups and local governments in all towns and neighbourhoods across WA to deliver community-led street calming projects that transform local WA roads.